 Situated approx. 100 miles from Manila, Puerto Galera is home to a record 3,000+ species of fish, over 400 species of coral, as well as in excess of 180 species of nudibranch.
 With its 30+ dive sites, there is something for everyone.
 Closely located to the Verde Island Passage, a day trip brings hope to see threatened species such as a variety of sea turtles including hawksbills, olive ridleys, and green turtles, humphead wrasses, giant groupers and giant clams.

-If you are critter crazy then Dumaguete should be on your bucket list, world famous for its muck diving and critter life but also home to stunning reefs and passing pelagics.
+On the south-eastern tip of the island of Negros, you will find Dumaguete.
+If you’re looking for macro then Dumaguete should be on your bucket list – it is world famous for its muck diving and critter life, but also home to stunning reefs and passing pelagics.
 The list of critters is almost endless with flamboyant cuttlefish, seahorses, frogfish, blue ring, Mototi and coconut octopus, to name but a few.
-Apo Island is just 30 minutes away by boat and has an exciting drift dive called the Washing Machine!
+Excursion are available to Apo Island, just 30 minutes away by boat, and famous for its stunning coral reefs, abundant marine life and turtle sanctuary.

 A tiny, lush tropical island with the most beautiful beach, easily accessed from Cebu, and renowned for its year-round thresher shark encounters.
 At certain times of year, the dive sites around the island can be frequented by hammerheads as well as the majestic giant manta ray.
 Malapascua also offers superb macro diving, the rare blue ring octopus is often sighted in this area, along with colourful frogfish, ornate nudibranch’s and all your other critter favourites.